How Do Medicare Plans Differ?

 It’s easy to confuse the different types of Medicare insurance.
 But understanding the differences between them is good protection against hard sells and unscrupulous sales people.
 Here is what each type means:

-- Traditional Medicare provides basic coverage for hospitals (Part A) and doctors and outpatient services (Part B).
+- Traditional Medicare (also known as original Medicare) provides basic coverage for hospitals (Part A) and doctors and outpatient services (Part B).
 It doesn’t cover vision, dental or hearing care or outpatient prescription drugs.
 You can go to any doctor or hospital nationwide that accepts Medicare.

 - Medicare stand-alone prescription drug plans (PDPs) cover only outpatient drugs and are mainly intended for people in traditional Medicare who have no other drug coverage.
 You can’t enroll in both a PDP and an MA plan even if the plan doesn’t include drug coverage, unless it’s a Private Fee for Service plan or a Medicare Savings Account.
 If you enroll in any other kind of MA plan, whether or not it covers drugs, you will automatically lose your current PDP coverage.

 - Medicare Advantage plans (MAs) cover everything traditional Medicare covers, but may offer lower costs and extra services.
 Each plan has a different mix of costs and benefits and may or may not include prescription drug coverage.